Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 This time, the command is simply `expo upgrade`, although that is because at the time of this writing the current SDK is version 36.
 In the future, that may not be the case the command would likely by `expo upgrade 36.0.0` You may notice that the font error from our upgrade to 34 is back!
 Fortunately, the solution is the same, except you do not have to do any edits to the package.json.
 Simply delete the `node_modules` folder, delete the `package-lock.json`, run an `npm install` and start the builder with `expo start -c`.

+You will also need to perform the same reinstallation of the Expo app on your simulators just like you did going from SDK 32 to 33 to avoid a react mismatch error.

 At this point your app should load.
 If you upgraded react-navigation in the process, take a good hard look at your title bars and navigation structure to make sure everything is okay.
 Some CSS you may have passed to `navigationOptions` will no longer work.
-Fortunately, most of these are now give as warnings in the console.
+Fortunately, most of these are now given as warnings in the console.
 For example, with react-navigation 3.x, I was passing `display: none` to hide the title bar, which no longer works.

 If you used a date picker back in SDK 32, you will get a deprecation warning in the console and it will point you to the newer version.
 Be careful, as while the android version behaves much as the previous one did, the iOS one no longer gives the date picker its own modal and just drops the picker in your component.

 You may also get deprecation warnings from older methods of React (i.e. if you use componentWillReceiveProps).
 Update as you see fit.

+## Making sure your SDK changes stick

+One roadblock I ran into was that when I was using the expo builder to create my app binaries, I noticed the SDK version was still at `32.0`.
+Upon further inspection, I noticed that *none* of my changes to `app.json` were sticking.

+The reason for this is that if you use `--no-publish` as a means to avoid an over-the-air (OTA) update, **the builder will think that you are recreating the same build that had previously been published and use the app.json from the last released build**.
+That can be... a bummer, and you won't find out until you try to upload the .apk to the Google Play store and it shoots errors out at you, or you submit it to apple and it fails a review with a react-native mismatch error.

+You can disable OTA updates with a change to the `app.json` file, but what's worth noting here is that **an SDK update will not trigger an OTA update**.
+Those updates only work between the same versions of the SDK, so if you're worried about users prematurely grabbing a version with a newer SDK, don't be.

+## 36 to 37??

+At the time of this writing (3/3/2020), SDK 37 hasn't even been released yet.
+The reason for this note is a deprecation I received from Apple went transmitting the .ipa to the App Store via the Transporter application: "ITMS-90809", a warning for using `UIWebView`.
+Apple has said they will stop accepting apps that use this in December of 2020.
+Expo has already stated in an issue report that this will be fixed in SDK 37.
+This means that anything released in 2021 or beyond will need an SDK update at that time.